HaryKali/ZeroLang/readme.md

 * Support variable definition
 * Support comparison operations
 * Support if statement
-* Support while and for(you can check the grammar.txt!)
+* Support while and for(check more detail in grammar.txt )
 ```
   #for loop:
   var res=0